DataPreparationModules/DataExamples/README.md

 * Q4: What is the GO term associated with a Protein Sequence
 * Q5: What are the annotations associated with a biological sequence

-# Ground truth responses to the above queries
-* Q1: getEntry (DDBJ)

 # Performance of our algorithm for discovering data preparation modules
 | query  | keyword search |Input and output based search |Amount of feedback on data examples |
 | ------------- | ------------- |------------- |------------- |